Frequently Asked Questions

 The Oxfordshire Plan 2050 will take into consideration the current Local Transport Plan, and emerging Local Transport and Connectivity Plan for Oxfordshire.
 The Plan will seek to promote sustainable transport methods such as public transport, cycling and walking, and will encourage people to not use their cars where possible.
-As much as £500m could be invested in infrastructure through the Oxfordshire Growth Board as part of the Housing & Growth Deal.
-The Plan will also consider schemes being explored such as the reopening of the Cowley Branch line and the Oxford-Milton Keynes-Cambridge rail line (East-West Rail).
+The Plan will also consider public transport schemes being explored such as the reopening of the Cowley Branch line and the Oxford-Milton Keynes-Cambridge rail line (East-West Rail).
 We also need to consider that by 2050 people’s needs to travel, and the transport modes available, may be quite different to today, and so the Plan will need to be flexible to respond to these changes.
 For example, new technologies like more electric vehicles will need charging infrastructure, and options like autonomous vehicles could become much more possible during the Plan period.

 Is the plan just about housing and roads?

 The Oxfordshire Plan 2050 will be looking at the best way to deliver a better quality of life for all in the county.
-This includes focusing on health and wellbeing such as encouraging people to cycle and walk rather than driving; protecting and enhancing the natural environment; mitigating climate change and promoting energy efficiency; and enhancing digital connectivity.
+This includes focusing on health and wellbeing such as encouraging people to cycle and walk rather than driving; protecting and enhancing the natural environment; tackling climate change and promoting energy efficiency; and enhancing digital connectivity.
 Enhancing the quality of life for residents of Oxfordshire is a key factor in producing the Plan.
 Everyone involved is keen to explore new ways of monitoring the effectiveness of the policies such as measuring the impact on quality of life/health/happiness to reflect this.

 I already contributed to the Local Plan for my area – what will happen to that?

 The Oxfordshire Plan 2050 will set out the strategic planning framework across the county to 2050, including the planned delivery of new homes and economic development, and the anticipated supporting infrastructure needed.
-It will incorporate the level of development in the Local Plans that have either been completed or are being drafted as part of this framework, and then build on them beyond their timeframes up until 2050.
+It will incorporate the aspirations in the Local Plans that have either been adopted or are emerging, and then look beyond their timeframes up until 2050.